Laufmaschine/Slopes-experiments/README.md

     round(prop.table(table(network_Ovar$slope_class))*100,1)
     ```
     ```
-    ##      0-3: flat       3-5: light      5-8: medium  8-10: hard 10-20: terrible >20: impossible
+    ##       0-3: flat       3-5: mild     5-8: medium      8-10: hard  10-20: extreme >20: impossible
-    ##           58.4            25.1            13.2             1.3             2.0             0.0 COPY AND PASTE AGAIN
+    ##            59.0            22.6            12.2             2.9             3.2             0.1
     ```
-    This means that half of the streets of the sample are flat or almost flat, and more than 80% of the streets are perfectly cyclable.
+    This means that more than half of the streets of the sample are flat or almost flat, and more than 80% of the streets are perfectly cyclable.

 ### 13. Calculate length of the network and check values
 1. Add a column with the length of each segment of the geometry in meters:
     ```
-    network_OSM$length = st_length(network_OSM)
+    network_Ovar$length = st_length(network_Ovar)
     ```
 2. Check the new columns and some values:
     ```
-    head(ovar_route3)
+    head(network_Ovar)
     ```

 ### 14. Create interactive map of network with the slope classes